Manual of Procedure III. Interim Meeting

 The Naming Committee is appointed on Spring Yearly Meeting Day, and served for one year or until a new Committee is appointed.
 The Naming Committee usually presents its recommendations to Interim Meeting on Summer Yearly Meeting Day.
 At any time the Naming Committee may present to Interim Meeting nominations to fill vacancies on the Search Committee that occur during the year.

 The Search Committee is composed of six persons, two appointed each year to serve a three-year term.
-They are nominated by an ad hoc Naming Committee (appointed by Interim Meeting) and forwarded to the Yearly Meeting for approval.
+They are nominated by an ad hoc Naming Committee and appointed by Interim Meeting.
 Their service begins immediately after the Annual Session of Baltimore Yearly Meeting.
 Search Committee members attend Interim Meeting.
 No person may serve for more than six consecutive years.
 The Committee may not co-opt additional members.

 The Search Committee nominates persons to serve as Presiding Clerk, Recording Clerk, Clerk of Interim Meeting, Recording Clerk of Interim Meeting, Treasurer, Assistant Treasurer, members of the Supervisory Committee, and members of the Nominating Committee.
 These nominations are proposed to Interim Meeting and, if approved, are forwarded to the Yearly Meeting.
 The Search Committee usually presents these nominations on behalf of Interim Meeting at the Yearly Meeting sessions.